hasselmonians/RatCatcher/README.md

 ## Class properties

 `filenames` will be set automatically when you run `batchify`, though you can also generate your own with the static `build` function.
+If `expID` is a row vector cell array, then `filenames` is a column vector cell array of full file paths to the raw data.
+If `expID` is a matrix cell array, then `filenames` is a column vector cell array of column vector cell arrays of full file paths to the raw data.
+This allows for easier separation of data and processed results into chunks.
+If there aren't a lot of special conditions or parameters in your data (i.e. you just have 100 experiments in the same condition), then using a simple `expID` (and thus a single cell array of filenames) is perfectly fine.

 `filecodes` is a field useful for storing numerical information that allows you to specify further within a data file.
 For example, if you had 100 recordings and kept track of cell and tetrode number, you might have a `100 x 2` matrix for your `filecodes`.
 These properties are intended to be available to the `batchify` function so that they can be written into the batch script that contains the function call to the batch function specified in `protocol` that performs the actual analysis.
+If `expID` is a row vector cell array, then `filenames` is a column vector cell array of file codes.
+If `expID` is a matrix cell array, then `filenames` is a column vector cell array of column vector cell arrays of file codes.

 The `expID` field contains an character vector or cell array of character vectors that serves as an unambiguous identifier to the raw data to be analyzed.